 Image: Artwork showing the Earth at the time Pangaea broke up (credit: Mikkel Juul Jensen/Bonnier Publications/SPL)

-Pangaea (/pænˈdʒiːə/ pan-JEE-ə;) was a supercontinent that existed during the late Paleozoic and early Mesozoic eras, forming approximately 300 million years ago.
+Pangaea (/pænˈdʒiːə/ pan-JEE-ə; also spelled Pangea) was a supercontinent that existed during the late Paleozoic and early Mesozoic eras, forming approximately 300 million years ago.
 It began to break apart around 100 million years.
 Unlike the present Earth, much of the land mass was in the Southern Hemisphere.
 Pangaea was the first reconstructed supercontinent and its global ocean was accordingly named Panthalassa.